puppetlabs/puppetlabs-websphere_application_server/README.md

 This is used to the `managesdk` command can be found.

-Example: `/opt/IBM/WebSphere/AppServer/`
+Example: `/opt/IBM/WebSphere/AppServer/`.

 ##### `command_default`

 Manages the SDK name that script commands in the app_server_root/bin, app_client_root/bin, or plugins_root/bin directory are enabled to use when no profile is specified by the command and when no profile is defaulted by the command.

 ##### `new_profile_default`

 Manages the SDK name that is currently configured for all profiles that are created with the manageprofiles command.
 The -sdkname parameter specifies the default SDK name to use.
 The sdkName value must be an SDK name that is enabled for the product installation.

 ##### `dmgr_profile`

 Required.
 The name of the DMGR profile to create this application server under.

-Examples: `PROFILE_DMGR_01` or `dmgrProfile01`
+Examples: `PROFILE_DMGR_01` or `dmgrProfile01`.

 ##### `profile_base`

 Required.
 The full path to the profiles directory where the `dmgr_profile` can be found.
-The IBM default is `/opt/IBM/WebSphere/AppServer/profiles`
+The IBM default is `/opt/IBM/WebSphere/AppServer/profiles`.

 ##### `user`

 Optional.
 The user to run the `wsadmin` command as.
-Defaults to "root"
+Defaults to 'root'.

 ##### `wsadmin_user`